SyedAlamdarHusain/student-report-crud/README.md

 ```bash
 cat /tmp/ParentProcessStatus
 ```
-The log file contains the starting time of each child fork and it ends with status code 0 indicating sucess and 1 indicating failure.
-The log file also contains any connection or receive error that a LikesServer get and likeserver it came from.
+The log file contains the starting time of each child fork and the ending time along with the status code 0 indicating success and 1 indicating failure.
+The log file also contains any connection or receive error that a LikesServer gets and the likeserver number it came from.

 ### PrimaryLikesLog

-The /tmp/PrimaryLikesLog should be open on as:
+The /tmp/PrimaryLikesLog should be open as:
 ```bash
 cat /tmp/PrimaryLikesLog
 ```
-The log file contains each like successful like send from LikesServer to PrimaryLikesServer as well the total like counter that is updated after each like send.
-If an invalid data is passed it simply log Invalid data followed by the data passed and doesn't increment the total likes
+The log file contains each successful like sent from LikesServer to PrimaryLikesServer and the total-like-counter that is updated after each like sent.
+If invalid data is passed it simply logs "Invalid data" followed by the data passed and doesn't increment the total likes.

 ### LikesServerLog